-Most motors are sealed and don’t require servicing so there’s practically no maintenance needed.
+Most electric bike motors are sealed and don’t require servicing so there’s practically no maintenance needed.
 You don’t have a bottom bracket bearing like a normal bike, so one less thing to service.
 The motor will be serviced by your local electric bike store when you take it in for the ebike's regular checkup.

-All our ebikes use lithium batteries and there are a few do’s and don’ts.
-When storing your battery it needs to be kept between 1 to 39 degrees, otherwise this will cause damage to the battery.
+All of our ebikes use lithium batteries and there are a few do’s and don’ts.
+When storing your electric bike battery it needs to be kept between 1 to 39 degrees, otherwise this will cause damage to the battery.
 It’s important to keep this in mind if you store your bike in a garage or shed over winter.